Evidentiality: In English (not grammaticalized)

 Bob would be hungry by now.

 Bob must be hungry by now.

 Here, the fact that we are relying on sensory evidence, rather than direct experience, is conveyed by our use of the word look or seem.

 Another situation in which the evidential modality is expressed in English is in certain kinds of predictions, namely those based on the evidence at hand.
 These can be referred to as "predictions with evidence".
 Examples:

 Look at those clouds!
 It's going to rain!
 (Compare "It will rain!").

-Possible exceptions

-The suffix "-ish" can be considered to be a grammaticalized marker of uncertainty.

 Western history of the concept

 The notion of evidentiality as obligatory grammatical information was first made apparent in 1911 by Franz Boas in his introduction to The Handbook of American Indian Languages in a discussion of Kwakiutl and in his grammatical sketch of Tsimshianic.
 The term evidential was first used in the current linguistic sense by Roman Jakobson in 1957 in reference to Balkan Slavic (Jacobsen 1986:4; Jakobson 1990) with the following definition:

 "E^{n}E^{ns}/E^{s} evidential is a tentative label for the verbal category which takes into account three events — a narrated event (E^{n}), a speech event (E^{s}), and a narrated speech event (E^{ns}).
 The speaker reports an event on the basis of someone else's report (quotative, i.e. hearsay evidence), of a dream (revelative evidence), of a guess (presumptive evidence) or of his own previous experience (memory evidence)."

 Jakobson also was the first to clearly separate evidentiality from grammatical mood.
 By the middle of the 1960s, evidential and evidentiality were established terms in linguistic literature.

 Systems of evidentiality have received focused linguistic attention only relatively recently.
 The first major work to examine evidentiality cross-linguistically is Chafe & Nichols (1986).
 A more recent typological comparison is Aikhenvald (2004).